Achyut J. Phadke

 Experience

-• Mattel and its executives in a federal securities class action alleging illegal channel-stuffing, securing dismissal of all claims and affirmance of the dismissal order on appeal in the Ninth Circuit.
+• a federal securities class action, securing dismissal of all claims and affirmance of the dismissal order on appeal in the Ninth Circuit.
+MTO obtained dismissal in a published district court opinion that adopted our arguments and is now a leading decision in the Ninth Circuit on channel-stuffing allegations.

-• Mattel and its executives in a federal securities class action alleging misrepresentations relating to cost-savings initiatives, securing dismissal of all claims, after which plaintiffs voluntarily dismissed the case with prejudice while waiving all appellate rights.
+• a subsequent federal securities class action, securing dismissal of all claims, after which plaintiffs voluntarily dismissed the case with prejudice while waiving all appellate rights.

 • The CEO of a Fortune 10 company in a shareholder derivative action alleging breach of fiduciary duty.

-• Bank of America and Merrill Lynch in securities and state common law fraud cases in federal courts in California, New York, New Jersey, and Colorado relating to the sale of residential mortgage-backed securities.
+• Bank of America and Merrill Lynch in securities and state common law fraud cases federal courts in California, New York, New Jersey and Colorado relating to the sale of residential mortgage-backed securities.
 In many of these cases, MTO secured dismissal of all or a substantial portion of plaintiffs’ claims.

 • Wachovia Securities in multiple securities actions brought by the National Credit Union Administration as liquidator of failed credit unions.